PAR-40047 - Introduction to Critical Care Practice for Paramedics

 Intended Learning Outcomes

-Critically discuss and apply the underpinning knowledge in the assessment and management of advanced airway, respiratory, and cardiovascular critical care scenarios: 2
+Critically apply underpinning knowledge in the assessment and management of advanced airway, respiratory, and cardiovascular critical care scenarios: 2

 Critically analyse pharmacology of the key drugs/agents used in the critical care management of airway, breathing and circulatory emergencies to include anaesthesia/analgesia, fluid and endocrinal therapies and critically evaluate their effectiveness.